dailystudio/flutter_clock/digital_clock/README.md

 Christmas            | Festival   | Nov.
 24 - Nov.
 25
 New Year             | Festival   | Dec.
 31

-The definition of events are described in the file **assets/events.json**.
+The definition of events is described in the file **assets/events.json**.
 You can modify that file to support more events.

 # Images